Handling changing files¶

 Nightly emails always report errors¶

-The output from command line dsmc inc
+The output from command line dsmc incremental

 or the contents of